rossdrew/emuRox/README.md

 Most opcodes now implemented.  `BRK` and `RTI` left (ignoring ROR till later).
 In order to finish those, I'll need to implement proper interrupts so that they can be returned from.
 Still working on __Indirect, Y__ addressing and a couple __Indirect, X__ addressed instructions.
 Timing and clock ticks will be looked at later, as necessary.
+BCD wont be needed for now for the NES (Ricoh) version and I'll need to look at the memory mapped registers.

 ###Development & Testing